chrisl8/PanicStations/README.md

 ## Raspberry Pi Setup

 This is intended to run on a Raspberry Pi running **Raspbian** Lite.
-As of this writing I am using Raspberry Pi OS (32-bit) based on Debian **Bullseye**.
+As of this writing, I am using Raspberry Pi OS (32-bit) based on Debian **Bullseye**.
 Newer or older versions may or may not work without modification.

 I have used both a Pi 3 and a Pi 4 without issue.
-This code does tend to create high CPU load on one core, so the faster Pi 4 probably helps, especially if you have many "stations" in your game.
-For just two stations a Pi 3 is fine though.
+This code does tend to create a high CPU load on one core, so the faster Pi 4 probably helps, especially if you have many "stations" in your game.
+For just two stations, a Pi 3 is fine though.

 _Running the 64-bit version will not provide any benefit, and may leave you with less available memory._

 Put a fresh copy of Raspbian (RASPBERRY PI OS LITE 32-BIT) on your Raspberry Pi then run the installation script below.

-You can now do things like enable SSH, set host name, configure WiFi, etc. within the Raspberry Pi Imager, which will make it easier to get started without connecting a monitor to the Pi, although watching the first boot can be easier than anxiously waiting to see if it booted or not.
+You can now do things like enable SSH, set host name, configure Wi-Fi, etc. within the Raspberry Pi Imager, which will make it easier to get started without connecting a monitor to the Pi, although watching the first boot can be easier than anxiously waiting to see if it booted or not.

 **If you did not set your username and such in the Raspberry Pi Imager** you will probably need to connect a monitor to your Pi and follow the on screen setup instructions to get the OS fully set up and working, including connecting it to your network for installation of this code.
 Remember to plug your monitor into HDMI port **0**!